First passage sets of the 2D continuum Gaussian free field: The Minkowski content measure of the FPS

 \begin{proof} If $D$ is simply connected, then $e^{2\pi g_{D}(z,z)}$ equals the conformal radius $\operatorname{CR}(z,D)$, and the results follows from Koebe's quarter theorem, with $c=4$.

 For the other cases, note that $2\pi g_{D}(z,z)$ is the value at $z$ of the harmonic extension of the boundary values $x\mapsto \log (\vert z-x\vert)$, $x\in\partial D$.
 This already implies that

 Take $B^z$ a Brownian motion started at $z\in D$ and define $T_{\partial D}$ as the first time $B^z$ hits $\partial D$.
 Let $\delta$ be the smallest diameter of an inner hole of $D$.
-With the Beurling's estimate (Theorem 3.76 of \cite{LawC}) we get that
+With the Beurling estimate (Theorem 3.76 of \cite{LawC}) we get that

 where $C$ is a constant not depending on $z$, as long as the open disk $B(z,r d(z,\partial D))$ does not entirely contain an inner hole of $D$.
 A sufficient condition for that is $r d(z,\partial D)\leq\delta$.
 Thus,